jurgen-kluft/cunittest/README.md

 ## Memory Leaks

-Each fixture and test in a fixture is guarded against allocation/deallocation and the user will be informed if a test or a fixture is leaking memory.
+Each fixture and test in a fixture is guarded against memory leaks and the user will be informed if a test or a fixture is leaking memory.
+A memory leak is defined as an allocation that is not freed before the test or fixture ends.

+## Memory Guards

+Each test and fixture is adding header and footer guards on allocations to be able to identify out-of-bounds memory writes.
+If a test or fixture corrupts memory, the unittest framework will report it.
+It is not covering all possible memory corruption cases, but it will catch those that are writing after or before allocated memory.

 ## Assert Handler